 - 1. In the System Configuration, click on the Devices sub-tab of the Administration tab - 2.
-Click on the Advanced options of your DICOM store device - 3.
-Click on Edit Selected - 4.
+Click on Edit Selected - 3.
+Click on the Advanced options of your DICOM store device - 4.
 Select the Enable Export of SR checkbox of your choice